Oblates of St. Francis de Sales: Formation

-Oblates in Africa
+In Africa

-When the Vicar Apostolic of Cape of Good Hope, Bishop John Leonard, heard that the Society of African Missions of Lyons had decided to recall its subjects from Namaqualand and the North Western Cape, he made a trip to Europe in 1880 in hopes of finding a Congregation willing to assume the responsibility of evangelizing these districts.
-In 1881 Fr.
-Brisson spoke with Pope Leo XIII and accepted a foreign mission to South Africa which put the governance of the Oblates under the Pope through the Propagation of the Faith.
-Fr.
-Brisson sent five missionary priests in 1882, to fulfill Bishop Leonard's request.
+When the Vicar Apostolic of Cape of Good Hope, John Leonard, heard that the Society of African Missions of Lyons had decided to recall its subjects from Namaqualand and the North Western Cape, he made a trip to Europe in 1880 in hopes of finding a Congregation willing to assume the responsibility of evangelizing these districts.
+In 1881, Brisson spoke with Pope Leo XIII and accepted a foreign mission to South Africa which put the governance of the Oblates under the Pope through the Propagation of the Faith.
+Brisson sent five missionary priests in 1882, to fulfill Leonard's request.
 South Africa Missions were founded in Pella in 1882, Matjieskloof in 1885, Nababeep in 1900, O'kiep in 1904, and Port Nolloth in 1904.
 Namibia Missions were founded in Heirachabies in 1896, Warmbad in 1907, and Gabis in 1907.

-Oblates in North America
+In North America

-In 1893, the first Oblates priest arrived in the United States to serve as chaplain for the Sisters of the Divine Compassion, a religious community founded in 1886 in the Archdiocese of New York by Mary Dannat Starr and Monsignor Thomas S. Preston.
+In 1893, the first Oblate priest arrived in the United States to serve as chaplain for the Sisters of the Divine Compassion, a religious community founded in 1886 in the Archdiocese of New York by Mary Dannat Starr and Thomas S. Preston.
 In 1903, the first English speaking province was established in Wilmington, Delaware, as was Salesianum School, a high school for boys.

 In 1906, the order expanded by purchasing a 210-acre farm, at the edge of Childs, a village in northeastern Maryland.
 On the rolling hillside near the B & O Railroad, they had convenient access to nearby Wilmington.
 Once the buildings went up and the "Novitiate of the Oblate Farthers of St. Francis de Sales" was dedicated on October 6, 1907, a local newspaper reported.
 Today, the property is used by the order as a retirement facility.

 After early years of modest expansion, the American Province flourished during the 1940s and 1950s with many vocations from schools it conducted in the Wilmington, Philadelphia, Toledo, Detroit, and Niagara Falls, New York, areas.
 DeSales Spirituality Services is a web based ministry of the Wilmington-Philadelphia Province offering resources in spirituality.
 As of 2017, there were 145 priests, brothers and seminarians in the Wilmington-Philadelphia Province.

 In 1966, the American Province was split into the Wilmington-Philadelphia Province, which encompassed the eastern and southern states, and the Toledo-Detroit Province, which encompassed the central and western states.